nicos-angelopoulos/real/README.txt

 Licence
 ---
-This software can be distributed as GPL or Aristic 2.0, see prolog/real.pl.
+This software can be distributed under the MIT licence (see prolog/real.pl).

 INSTALL
 ---